noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - auto scaling group: ASG: uses the launch template (i.e. ec2 template) for creating ec2 instances across subnets & AZs in a VPCs

-  - the ASG itself should be placed behind a load balancer
+  - target groups: a group of ec2 resources
   - launch configuration/template
   - number of initial, desired, and maximum instances to have running
     - desired: # you want running, scaling will ensure this is the normal running capacity bar any changes in demand